Daniel-Diaz/hetzner/readme.md

 ## Description

-Client interface for the Hetzner Cloud API.
+Client interface for the Hetzner Cloud API written in the Haskell programming language.

 ## Status